Still the Same (Bob Seger song)

 "Still the Same" is a 1978 song written and recorded by the American singer Bob Seger.
-It hit #4 on the U.S. Billboard Hot 100 chart.
+It hit No. 4 on the U.S. Billboard Hot 100 chart and was an international hit.

+The song was covered by Bonnie Guitar on her 1987 album What Can I Say.
+This version was a country hit in 1989, reaching No. 79 on the Billboard US Country chart.

 Lyrics and music

 "Still the Same" is a midtempo ballad that begins with what Billboard describes as a "catchy piano" part.
 According to Billboard contributor Ed Harrison, the harmony vocals by Venetta Fields, Clydie King and Sherlie Matthews give the song an R&B flavor.

 The lyrics describe a gambler who the singer admired but in the end walks away from because he will not change.
-Some listeners believe the song is actually about an ex-girlfriend, rather than being literally about a gambler.
 Seger has said that he has been asked for years who the song is about, and that it is actually an amalgamation of characters he met when he first went to Hollywood.
-Seger said to Bob Costas that "They’re simply really charming, but they have terrible flaws, but part of the appeal is the charisma."